rafaelhenrique/restamagochi/README.md

-# restamagochi
+# restamagotchi
-Tamagochi with API REST
+Tamagotchi with API REST

 ### About
 This is an didactic project to learn REST and Python